phamvutuyetanh/AI_Project/README.md

 <li>	Oldpeak: oldpeak = ST [Numeric value measured in depression]</li>
 <li>	ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping] </li>
 </ul>
-Based on these features, the model will classify the patient has heart disease or normal.
+Based on these features, the model will classify the patient has heart failure or not.

 <a name="goal"></a>
 ### 3. Goal
-The project will create the best model to classify whether patient has heart disease or normal.
+The project will create the best model to classify whether patient has heart failure or not.

 <a name="install"></a>
 ### 4. How to run code